MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-local-psrepositories.md

 ## Publishing to a local repository

 Once you've registered the local PSRepository, you can publish to your local PSRepository.
-There are two main publishing scenarios you will encounter: publishing your own module and publishing a module from the PSGallery.
+There are two main publishing scenarios: publishing your own module and publishing a module from the PSGallery.

-### Publishing a Module you Authored
+### Publishing a module you authored

-To publish a module you authored to your local PSRepository you can use `Publish-Module` and `Publish-Script` the same way you do for the PowerShell Gallery.
+Use `Publish-Module` and `Publish-Script` to publish your module to your local PSRepository the same way you do for the PowerShell Gallery.

 - Specify the location for your code
 - Supply an API key